best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * All fonts used are sans serif (for example, Arial or Calibri) - people with dyslexia find serif fonts hard to read.
 * Avoid the use of underline and italic text - people with dyslexia can find italic and underlined tex hard to read, if you need to highlight text it is best to use bold.
 * Avoid changing the colour of text to draw attention to it - if you do this you must check the colour contrast of the text against the background colour (more information on how to do this can be found in the 'checking text colour contrast' section).
-* Aim to use the ‘automatic’ colour settings for all text – doing this will ensure the spreadsheet takes on the specialised colour settings a user has set up on their software.
+* Aim to use the 'default' or 'automatic' colour settings for all text - doing this will ensure the spreadsheet takes on the specialised colour settings users of assitive technology may have set up on their software.
-* Avoid adding a background fill - some users will have settings that change the colour of the background but this doesn't happen automatically if you’ve put a fill colour in – even if it is white.
+* Avoid adding a background fill - some users will have settings that automatically change the colour of the background but this doesn't happen if you’ve put a fill colour in – even if it is white.
 * Avoid adding grid lines or cell borders - in general it it better to keep things simple.
 * Avoid including images of charts in your spreadsheet, if you do you must carefully consider their accessibility, particularly the colour contrast between chart elements.
 * Left align all text in cells outside the table and all row headings within the table